 We have learnt a lot about our city’s vulnerabilities over the last few months as we’ve moved through alert levels and we want to ensure we are well placed to enable safe, healthy, resilient communities and a thriving economy.
 While Government has provided financial and social safety nets, a lot of these will be temporary, so it’s critical that local support initiatives are put in place and existing ones strengthened.

-These will be updated below each quarter - the next update will be available in May 2021.
+These will be updated regularly - the next update will be available in November 2021.